Fishing In Erie Pa

 Lake Erie, PA, is one of the premier smallmouth bass fisheries in the country.
-The big smallmouth bass is attracted to the Presque Isle Bay, known as their premier spawning grounds.
+The big smallmouth bass is attracted to Presque Isle Bay, known as their premier spawning ground.
 Erie bass fishing charters are best when the lake begins to warm, making season from late April through August.

 Lake Erie is most known for its size and abundance of gamefish, making for memorable fishing trips.
 An average of 1.5 million fish is caught every year in Lake Erie, Presque Isle Bay, and the tributaries.

 The most popular game fish that call Lake Erie home are largemouth bass, smallmouth bass, lake trout, walleye, and steelhead.